algo21-221040031/Assignment2/README.md

 # Introduction
-Assignment 2 tried to represent the research paper "Attention-Based CNN-LSYM and XGBoost Hybrid Model for Stock Prediction.", whose model integrated the time-series model, the convolutional neural networks with attention mechanism, the LSTM network and XGBoost regressor in a non-linear relationship, and improved the prediction accuracy.
+Assignment 2 tried to represent the research paper "Attention-Based CNN-LSTM and XGBoost Hybrid Model for Stock Prediction.", whose model integrated the time-series model, the convolutional neural networks with attention mechanism, the LSTM network and XGBoost regressor in a non-linear relationship, and improved the prediction accuracy.
 # Data
 * Stock Target: Bank of China, 601988.SH.
 * Time period: Start: 20070101, End: 20220331.